isovector/certainty-by-construction/src/book/1-agda.lagda.md

 give you a brief overview of how to conceptualize Agda as a programming language, including some sense of how to mentally parse it.

-Agda is divided into four distinct pieces of linguistic structure.
+Agda is divided into several distinct pieces of linguistic structure.
 First and foremost, it is an *expression-based* language, meaning there are no statements in the language.
 On the right side of every equals sign, Agda expects an expression, which is to say, a program tree that produces a value.
 If you are